 Trademark registration in Vietnam is relatively straightforward, although infringement is widespread and enforcement of administrative orders and court decisions finding IPR infringement remains problematic.
 Vietnam's laws offer some protection for foreign patent holders, but there are infringements.
-The National Office of Industrial Property (NOIP), under the Ministry of Science and Technology (MOST), administers Vietnam's patent and trademark registration systems.
+The National Office of Intellectual Property (NOIP), under the Ministry of Science and Technology (MOST), administers Vietnam's patent and trademark registration systems.
 NOIP has made significant progress in recent years to build adequate capacity to record and adjudicate patent and trademark claims, and is working with a number of foreign patent and trademark agencies to enhance its systems.
-Yet obtaining expeditious adjudication and administrative enforcement of patent and trademark violations remains difficult.
+Obtaining expeditious adjudication and administrative enforcement of patent and trademark violations remains difficult.
+Although the BTA requires national treatment for IPR fees, industrial property fees charged to foreign organizations and individuals are significantly higher than the fees charged to Vietnamese nationals.